samboy/rg32hash/C/tinyrg32.md

 with the desired quantity of numeric digits.
 The `head` and `tail` tools can be used if we only want to see a single PIN.

+Note that a short numeric PIN does not have enough entropy to be used as a secure long-term password.

 ## Source code

 This source code (as well as this document) is donated to the public